PreBeamu/Volume-Meter/README.md

 ├── Beamu's VolumeMeter.exe
 ```

+# 🚀 Features
+Live dB meter with color-coded visual feedback

+Set your own volume threshold

+When exceeded:

+A random image pops up

+A random sound effect plays

+Hotkey: ``Ctrl + Shift + Q`` to force-close

 ✅ Image Rules:
-- Place any .jpg, .png, or .jpeg image files inside the Images/ folder.
+- Place any .jpg, .png, or .jpeg image files inside the ``Images/`` folder.
 - The app will choose one randomly when the threshold is exceeded.

 ✅ Sound Rules: